Generic Name: lenalidomide (LEN-a-LID-oh-mide)

 - if you are lactose intolerant or you smoke

-- if you are taking any medicines that may increase the risk of blood clots.
+- if you are taking any medicines that may increase the risk of bleeding or blood clots.
 There are many medicines that can do this.
-Ask your doctor or pharmacist if you are not sure
+Ask your doctor or pharmacist if you are not sure.

 Some MEDICINES MAY INTERACT with lenalidomide.
 Tell your health care provider if you are taking any other medicines, especially any of the following: